Beyond the sepia filter: A day in the life of Instagram star Alex Cannon

 Alex has got the sort of body men dream of: toned, tan and relatively “achievable”.
 More finely carved charcuterie than beefcake caricature.

-As we chat, he pulls on a shirt by Couture Club – one of the five brands he plans to wear in London tomorrow.
-He’s also modelling products from jeans manufacturer Hera London, sunglasses maker Matt Christopher, and the men's accessories brands Tresor Paris and Enbois By Maxim.
+As we chat, he pulls on a shirt by Couture Club – one of the four brands he plans to wear in London tomorrow.
+He’s also modelling products from jeans manufacturer Hera London, and the men's accessories brands Tresor Paris and Enbois By Maxim.

 “I don't promote anything I don't like,” says Alex.